Does this test have other names?

 What other tests might I have along with this test?

-Finally, your doctor may order a chemistry panel or blood chemistry test.
-This test measures substances such as electrolytes, sugar, and protein.
+You may also have a chemistry panel, or a blood chemistry test.
+This test measures

 What do my test results mean?

-The accuracy of the results depends on the skill and experience of the person reading the test.
-Talk with your doctor about the results.
+The accuracy of the results depends on the skill and experience of the person looking

 How is this test done?